mperhez/NAssets.jl/README.md

 1. Define a configuration file with the parameters required in the simulation.
 An example is found in: ``examples/configs.config.csv``

-2. A minimal example of a script for running the simulation based on the config file defined previously is: ``run_sim.jl``
+2. A minimal example of a script for running the simulation based on the config file defined previously is: ``src/run_sim.jl``

 # Use Cases